-Like I said in the beginning of this post, this wasn’t going to be some magic pill or silver bullet.
+Like I said at the beginning of this post, this surely wasn’t going to be some magic pill or silver bullet.
 This is a marketing plan that you can implement over time and see results.

 So here’s how you can get started.

 First, I want you to take a deep breath.
 You just consumed a lot of information and I’m sure your head is swimming with ideas.

 Second, print out this post, or bookmark it, or whatever you need to do and start at step #1 and create your buyer personas.